-HEALTH EDUCATION 91 M.P.1.25 creditsGRADE 9
+HEALTH EDUCATION 9

+1 M.P.

+1.25 credits

-The Freshman Health Curriculum is designed to teach students on a number of current health topics and issues.
+The Freshman Health Curriculum is designed to teach students on a number of current health topics and issues..
 The main topics which will be addressed in this unit are decision making, puberty, the reproductive system, gender identity, gender roles, sexually transmitted infections, drugs, alcohol, nutrition, dimensions of wellness and family structures.

 PHYSICAL EDUCATION 10 3 M.P.
-3.0 or 3.75 credits GRADE 10
+3.0 or 3.75 credits